 Next, take Kokomo up again but turn left and go down Prospector.
 This will give you a taste of a steeper hill at the end of the run without getting you in over your head.
 From there, you can take Kokomo to Lumberjack again.
 This time, turn left and go down Roundabout to Fairway and end on Prospector.

 Repeat these options until you’re feeling good.
 For me, this was all I did my first day outside of a lesson.
 You may want to do this routine for multiple days.
 Or all season.
 Or years in a row.
 That’s totally fine!

 Building confidence gradually helped me actually enjoy myself.
-Skiing is supposed to be fun – remember, that’s why you’re paying all this money and waking up at the crack of dawn to beat traffic and willingly spending time outside in below-freezing temperatures!
+Skiing is supposed to be fun – remember, that’s why you’re paying all this money and willingly spending time outside in below-freezing temperatures!
 You don’t have to be Linsday Vonn-ing your way down the mountain to have a good time or be a “real skier.”

 Okay.
-Let’s say you’re ready for the next step.
+Let’s say you’re ready for the next level.
 You’re ready for the Union Creek lift!
 This lift is fancy in that it holds four people at a time and also moves a lot faster, so basically the opposite experience of Lumberjack in both comfort and speed.

 From the top of Union Creek, take Woodwinds to Minor Matter.
 The beginning looks very steep (at least to me), but don’t worry it will level out and you can do this!

 Woodwinds is a great confidence builder – I felt like a huge badass for making it down such a big, steep hill (I know, many experienced skiers are rolling their eyes at me right now, but this blog ain’t for you!).